Haletran/Haletran/README.md

 I'm a student at 42 Angouleme, passionate about linux and open-source.
 - 🌱 I'm currently learning something...
-- 🔎 Searching for a 2 year Apprenticship in Cybersecurity or in Web
 - 📫 You can reach me at <a href="mailto:bapasqui@student.42angouleme.fr">bapasqui@student.42angouleme.fr</a>.
 <details>
 <summary>📈 GitHub Stats</summary>